neilstudd/neilstudd/CommunicationsReadme.md

 ### Icebreaker topics

-- **Films.** I am a bit of a movie buff - I have seen over 3,000 movies and I review/rate them online.
+- **Films.** I am a bit of a movie buff - I have seen over 4,000 movies and I review/rate them online.
 So if you'd like to talk about a film, or send/receive recommendations, I'm always willing to chat!
-- **Peloton.** I was already a bit of a gym spin class addict before the pandemic, and that's only grown stronger after getting a Peloton bike at home.
-I'm rather addicted to all of the stats and challenges that it offers.
+- **Scenery.** I live on the outskirts of the Peak District, with views of hills, fields and reservoirs from my office window.
+There are often sheep or cows roaming just out of my eyeline, and I'm always happy to share a bit of the landscape when I'm on a call.
-- **Kids.** I have a son, Gus, a very opinionated four-year-old.
+- **Kids.** I have a son, Gus, a very opinionated five-year-old.
 He has brought delightful chaos to my life.
 Whenever we speak, it's likely that he's done something bizarre in the past couple of hours.

 ### What makes me tick?